R-R-/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Strategy for filling in all of the missing values:
+**Strategy for filling in NA**

 Fill NA with average of interval (which is calculated in previous part)

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r